programsmagic/whereami/QUICKSTART.md

 ## 📦 What Just Happened?

-- ✅ Installed React, TypeScript, Tailwind CSS, and all dependencies
+- ✅ Installed React, TypeScript, Tailwind CSS, Leaflet.js and dependencies
 - ✅ Started a hot-reload development server
-- ✅ Your IP and location info will display automatically
+- ✅ Your IP and location info displays automatically
+- ✅ GPS tracking button is ready for you to test

 ## 🛠️ Available Commands